 Closing costs can be paid through gifting, covered by the seller as part of a negotiated deal, or may even be able to be financed as part of the loan amount.

-To be eligible for a USDA Home Loan in your state, you must meet the following criteria.
-You must have moderate to low income, but still be able to prove that you can afford to make mortgage payments every month.
-Because the USDA home loan program was designed to help low, to very low, income families and individuals secure a home loan, there are designed income limits that vary for each USDA qualified area.
-These income limits are generally 115% of the average median income for that area.
-You must also be a U.S. citizen, or legally permitted to be in the United States.
+For instance, because the USDA Home Loan Program was designed to help moderate- to low-income families and individuals secure a mortgage, there are designed income limits that vary for each USDA qualified area.
+These income limits are generally 115 percent of the average median income for that area.
+Borrowers must also be U.S. citizens, or legally permitted to be in the United States.

 The home needs to be located in a rural area, as well.
 Fortunately, around 97 percent of the United States is designated rural for purposes of the loan, so many properties do qualify.
 Borrowers are often surprised when they discover that in many cases USDA rural areas can be suburbs on the outskirts of larger cities, or small towns with less than 25,000 residents.

 As aforementioned, credit history doesn’t play as much of a role in the approval process as it does for other mortgage financing options, but the stronger the credit score, the better.
 Having a healthy credit score is always a plus, whether applying for a USDA loan or any other type of loan, mortgage, or otherwise.